Abimbola-ai/Monetha-task-by-Abimbola-Ojikutu/README.md

 # Monetha-task-by-Abimbola-Ojikutu
-The repository contains my python code for the two tasks assigned to me.
+The notebook contains my python code for the two tasks assigned to me.